 How does it work?

 Redirect.
-Rebuild.
 Enhance.
-Improve.
 Restore.

 Traditional Chinese medicine holds that our health is maintained by a balance of vital energy in the body (or Qi, pronounced chee).
-If Qi becomes stagnant or deficient one experiences symptoms of pain, fatigue or dysfunction.
-Stimulation of acupuncture points along meridian pathways that influence the organ systems, muscle networks, and facial planes can help your body redirect and rebuild this energy, enhance resilience, improve function, and restore balance.
+If Qi becomes stagnant or deficient, one experiences symptoms of pain, fatigue or dysfunction.
+Stimulation of acupuncture points along meridian pathways that influence the organ systems, muscle networks, and fascial planes can help your body redirect and rebuild this energy, enhance resilience, improve function, and restore balance.

 Enhance endorphins.
 Circulate blood.
 Relax the nervous system.
 Reduce inflammation.
 Regulate neurotransmitters and hormones.
 Relieve pain.

 Scientific findings have revealed that acupuncture has many local and systemic effects to enhance circulation and stimulate neurotransmitters and other naturally occurring chemicals that mediate pain and reduce inflammation.
 Acupuncture also has systemic effects via the central and autonomic nervous systems.

 Acupuncture can down-regulate the sympathetic nervous system, or the “fight or flight” reaction and induce the parasympathetic or vagal nerve activity related to relaxation and digestion among other functions like heart rate and blood pressure, making acupuncture especially useful for stress related dysfunction.

 Acupuncture has been found to regulate peristalsis, or intestinal motion of the intestines, benefitting both diarrhea and constipation.
 Neurotransmitters related to mood and cravings can increase with treatment.